Avebury Manor and Garden: 20th century

 The Knowles children recall it as a magical place in which to grow up, with acres of space to roam.
-They helped in all aspects of the early years of rather amateurish historic house tourism: using a surplus World War II field telephone between the tour guide (often an au pair with a vivid imagination) and the ticket office, serving teas, and helping themselves to coins from the wishing well to buy ice-creams from Sumbler's, the butchers just outside the gates.
+They helped in all aspects of the early years of rather amateurish historic house tourism: using a surplus Second World War field telephone between the tour guide (often an au pair with a vivid imagination) and the ticket office, serving teas, and helping themselves to coins from the wishing well to buy ice-creams from Sumbler's, the butchers just outside the gates.
 "Many would remember Francis as a most excellent host.
-Particularly memorable, however, was his hospitality at his beautiful Elizabethan house at Avebury, where he and his wife, Ruth, entertained so many people"."
+Particularly memorable, however, was his hospitality at his beautiful Elizabethan house at Avebury, where he and his wife, Ruth, entertained so many people."
 Set against this background, remote from academic biology, he appeared to one of his colleagues as 'a fascinating man who would really have been more at home in the eighteenth century'.
 To another he gave proof that 'one could be both a distinguished scholar and a warm, vibrant person'.

 By 1974 the rate of destruction of the country house had come to a near standstill.
 This was due not just to stricter application of legislation, but also the high-profile Destruction of the Country House exhibition held in 1974 by the Victoria and Albert Museum.
 Having preserved the house for future generations, Knowles died suddenly on 13 July of that year in London, at the age of 59.
-He is buried in the churchyard of St. James Avebury, next to the house which he had lovingly restored to ensure its survival.
+He is buried in the churchyard of St James, Avebury, next to the house he had restored.

 In 1976, Knowles' widow sold the house to Michael Brudenell-Bruce, 8th Marquess of Ailesbury.
-After the Brudenell-Bruces left in 1981, it was bought in 1988 by property developer Ken King, who caused local controversy by making changes without planning permission and opening an "Elizabethan experience" visitor attraction.
+After the Brudenell-Bruces left in 1981, it was bought in 1988 by property developer Ken King, who caused local controversy by making changes without planning permission and opening an "Elizabethan experience" visitor attraction which included a faux torture chamber in an old storeroom.
 After King's bankruptcy the house was bought in 1991 by the National Trust.